Michigan Water Quality at a Glance

 Michigan’s industrial history and proactive testing have revealed extensive PFAS contamination from decades of manufacturing, military, and commercial use.

 The state’s automotive and chemical manufacturing industries historically used PFAS in production processes, while military bases and airports used PFAS-containing firefighting foam.
 Paper mills, metal finishing operations, and landfills also contributed to contamination.
 Michigan’s comprehensive testing program, led by MPART since 2017, has identified contamination that other states might not have discovered yet.
-Up to 3.2 million Michiganders may be getting water from PFAS-tainted aquifers, including 1.4 million private well users who must test their own water for contamination.
+Up to 3.2 million Michiganders may be getting water from PFAS-tainted aquifers, with over 300 confirmed sites and thousands more under investigation.

 How can I find out about my local water quality in Michigan?